-Kia ora and thank you for joining the conversation about porn and young people…
+Kia ora and thank you for joining the conversation about porn and young people!

-You’re probably aware that the porn landscape for young people has changed dramatically over the last five years.
+The porn landscape for young people has changed dramatically over the last five years.
 It’s changed in terms of how much porn is available, it’s ease of access, how frequently young people watch it and the type of porn that is considered normal.

-Porn literacy enables young people to critically examine and identify the negative messages in porn and understand how porn messaging relates to real life sexuality in terms of consent, respect, emotional connection, safety and health.
+Porn literacy enables young people to critically examine and identify the messages in porn and understand how porn messaging relates to their own personal beliefs and values and to real life sexuality in terms of consent, respect, safety and health.

 We’ve put together some resources …

 to help with this based on feedback we received from New Zealand youth stakeholders in our survey: Porn and Young People – what do we know?
-The survey indicated that most stakeholders (95%)) felt porn was an issue for young people, but many felt ill-equipped to engage on the issue in their workplace (25).
+The survey indicated that most stakeholders (95%) felt porn was an issue for young people, but many felt ill-equipped to engage on the issue in their workplace (25).
 They identified key resources they felt could be useful, and we’ve made a start on these below and if you would like to direct youth to this site, click here for a graphic to use on your social media platforms.